pedraal/pedraal/README.md

 I'm a fullstack developer from France 🇫🇷 🥖 &nbsp;I love programming and learning new tech stuff.

-I enjoy working on silly projects for a silly amount of time to fix a silly daylife problem that's not that annoying at all 🙃.
+I enjoy working on silly projects for a silly amount of time to fix a silly problem 🙃
-<br>And when I'm not messing arround, I drink coffee ☕

 - 🔭  I'm currently working on a community trivia game for the french streamer <a href="https://twitch.tv/ponce" target="_blank">Ponce</a>
 - 🌱 I’m currently learning Typescript and Deno